thisisbullish/ddp/README.md

   4. `[Privacy]` Accessibility of user’s interaction history e.g. provided a history of all transactions from a given address.
   5. `[Privacy]` Transparency of user’s interactions e.g. clarify where is the history stored (local or server).
   6. `[Privacy]` Provide tools to _navigate, search, export, and delete_ the history cache where possible.
-  7. `[Privacy]` Clarify actions that generate new contracts in the users name.
+  7. `[Privacy]` Clarify actions that generate new contracts in the user's name.
   8. `[UI]` Types of transactions i.e. value transfers, function calls, contract generating.
   9. `[UI]` When a blockchain event aborts or otherwise fails to complete as expected, the fallback must remain functional with resulting blockchain state clear.
   10. `[UI]` Allow users to subscribe-to, unsubscribe-from or temporarily mute certain events.